Symplectic Origami: Origami Manifolds

-In practice, a blow-up model may be obtained by choosing a riemannian metric to identify $\cN$ with the unit bundle inside the geometric normal bundle $TB^\perp$ and then by using the exponential map: $\beta (x,t) = \exp_p (tx)$ where $p = \pi (x)$.
+In practice, a blow-up model may be obtained by choosing a riemannian metric to identify $\cN$ with the unit bundle inside the geometric normal bundle $TB^\perp$ and then by using the exponential map: $\beta (x,t) = \exp_p (tx)$ where $p$ is the projection onto $B$ of $x\in\cN$.